rackerlabs/support-how-to/content/rackspace-auto-scale/rackspace-auto-scale-control-panel-user-guide-concepts.md

 specify a name, image reference, and flavor reference.
 Server images and flavors are explained in this section.

-Autoscale works by creating servers that are based on server images that you have predefined.
-So, before you can use Autoscale, you must have saved server images.
-If you create a server by using the **Cloud Servers** tab in the Cloud Control Panel and save the image, the image automatically appears in the **Autoscale** tab.
+Auto Scale works by creating servers that are based on server images that you have predefined.
+So, before you can use Auto Scale, you must have saved server images.
+If you create a server by using the **Cloud Servers** tab in the Cloud Control Panel and save the image, the image automatically appears in the **Auto Scale** tab.

 ### Server image

 A *server image* is a copy of a server's disk.
 It contains the operating system and all of the installed data and software on the server at the time the image was taken.
-Multiple, identical servers can be created from the same server image through the use of tools such as Autoscale.
+Multiple, identical servers can be created from the same server image through the use of tools such as Auto Scale.

 A server image can contain only a base operating system installation, which you would use to create a new cloud server before installing